How Trump's own Supreme Court appointee could block his border wall

 [I]n the early 1990s, he convinced New Jersey’s Casino Reinvestment Development Authority to use eminent domain to condemn the house of a retired woman who lived next to Trump Plaza in Atlantic City.
 Trump wanted to turn her house into a limo parking lot.
 Vera Coking, who’d lived in the house for more than 30 years, had refused to sell to Trump.
 She fought back, sued, and kept her house.
 The lawsuit didn’t dampen Trump’s enthusiasm for government land seizures, though, especially those on behalf of private developers like him.

 Today’s Supreme Court looks very different from the one that decided Kelo.
-There are six new justices, including a new chief justice, John Roberts, and Gorsuch, who replaced Kennedy in 2017.
-It’s hard to know how the Roberts court might view an eminent domain case stemming from Trump’s emergency declaration, where the conservatives’ natural tendency to support executive power would come into conflict with their views on government overreach and the sanctity of private property.
-But it does seem likely that the Kelo ruling might have gone the other way if Gorsuch had been on the court in 2005 instead of Kennedy.
+There are six new justices, including a new chief justice, John Roberts, and Gorsuch, who replaced Antonin Scalia in 2017.* It’s hard to know how the Roberts court might view an eminent domain case stemming from Trump’s emergency declaration, where the conservatives’ natural tendency to support executive power would come into conflict with their views on government overreach and the sanctity of private property.
+But it does seem likely that the Kelo ruling might have gone the other way if Gorsuch had been on the court in 2005 instead of a more moderate justice like Kennedy.
 And that doesn’t bode well for Trump.

 The border wall cases are also very different from those litigated in Kelo.
 In 2006, Congress authorized the Bush administration to construct nearly 700 miles’ worth of border fencing, a project that generated more than 360 eminent domain lawsuits, about a fifth of which are still being litigated.
 As it turns out, American citizens don’t like it very much when the government tries to take the land out from under them, especially in Texas, where some families along the border have ties to the land that date back to the 1700s.
 The legal difficulty of seizing all that land is one reason why more of the fencing hasn’t already been built, even though Congress has exempted the project from a host of environmental protections and other laws that might slow its development.

-Note: Correction: An earlier version of this article misstated which justice Gorsuch replaced.